siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/580-2025-02-12-capstone-tool-on-kali-linux-tools-a-comprehensive-guide.md

 ---
 ## Introduction

 Kali Linux is a powerful penetration testing and security auditing distribution that comes equipped with numerous tools to assist cybersecurity professionals, ethical hackers, and security researchers.
 Among these tools is **capstone-tool**, an advanced disassembly framework designed for reverse engineering applications.
-This blog post explores capstone-tool in-depth, its functionalities, installation on Kali Linux, and its various use cases.
+This article explores capstone-tool in-depth, its functionalities, installation on Kali Linux, and its various use cases.

 ## What is Capstone-Tool?